-In line with the Evaluation Plan of UNDP Turkey Country Office, an outcome evaluation will be conducted to assess the impact of UNDP's development assistance in the Practice Area of Inclusive and Democratic Governance (IDG).
+In line with the Evaluation Plan of UNDP Turkey, an outcome evaluation will be conducted to assess the impact of UNDP's development assistance in the Practice Area of Inclusive and Sustainable Growth (ISG).

-The proposed evaluation will evaluate the ISG Portfolio against the relevant Sustainable Development Goals (SDGs), the Country Development Strategy (UNDCS) and the following country programme outcomes and outputs as stated in the Country Programme Document (CPD) for Turkey both covering the period 2016-2020.
+The proposed evaluation will evaluate the following country programme outcomes and outputs as stated in the Country Programme Document (CPD) for Turkey both covering the period 2016-2020.

-IDG and UNDCS/CPD Outcomes
+ISG and UNDCS/CPD Outcomes